 - pepper to taste

-- Put the cooked meat mixture into an ovenproof dish, cover with the mashed potatoes and spread out with a fork, add shredded cheese on top if you like.
+Put the cooked meat mixture into an ovenproof dish then top it with the mashed potatoes – you may not need all the potatoes – and spread out with a fork, add shredded cheese on top if you like.

 - Place dish on a baking sheet and bake for 20-25 mins until the top is starting to colour and the meat gravy is starting to leak out around the edges.